eremedia/Google-Analyticator/readme.txt

 Google Analyticator Has the Following Features:

+- Full support for the latest version of Google Analytics tracking code (ga.js).
 - Inserts tracking code on all pages WordPress manages.
 - Automatically tracks outbound links.
 - Provides support for download link tracking.